-Chapter 1 - Understanding IBM Client Security Software
+Chapter 1 - Introducing IBM Client Security Software

-Client Security Software consists of software applications and components that enable IBM clients to use client security across a local network, an enterprise, or the Internet.
-Client Security Software provides many of the components required to create a public key infrastructure (PKI) in your business, including:
+Client Security Software is designed for IBM computers that use the IBM embedded Security Chip to encrypt and store encryption keys.
+This software consists of applications and components that enable IBM clients to use client security throughout a local network, an enterprise, or the Internet.